 FISCAL YEAR A 12-month period during which revenue is earned and received, obligations are incurred, encumbrances are made, appropriations are expended, and for which other fiscal transactions are recognized.
-The fiscal year for the SU Foundation is July 1 through June 30.
-FUND AGREEMENT A contract between the ISUF and a donor that specifies the terms and purpose of a specified fund, which may be an endowment or a spendable fund, which will be separately and particularly accounted for; most often endowments.
+The fiscal year for the ISU Foundation is July 1 through June 30.
+FUND AGREEMENT ••••• A contract between the ISUF and a donor that specifies the terms and purpose of a specified fund, which may be an endowment or a spendable fund, which will be separately and particularly accounted for; most often endowments.
 FUNDRAISING The raising of funds for a specific cause.
-FUTURE DONOR ••••• An alumnus or friend of Idaho State University for whom a record is on file in the ISUF database, but has never made a gift.
-GIFT Funding given to the University or the Foundation that does not involve any quid pro quo, such as detailed technical reports, licensing of intellectual property rights, or other goods and services.
-GIFT AGREEMENT ••••• A contract between the ISUF and a donor that specifies the terms and purpose of a donor's gift.
-GIFT ASSESSMENT The fee assessed on each gift accepted by the ISUF in order to sustain the operations of the organization.
-The assessment is 3% on gifts of \$25,000 or more, 5% on gifts under \$25,000, 20% on gifts to the I Love ISU Campaign and 25% on gifts accepted through the call center.
+FUTURE DONOR An alumnus or friend of Idaho State University for whom a record is on file in the ISUF database, but has never made a gift.
+GIFT ••••• Funding given to the University or the Foundation that does not involve any quid pro quo, such as detailed technical reports, licensing of intellectual property rights, or other goods and services.
+GIFT AGREEMENT A contract between the ISUF and a donor that specifies the terms and purpose of a donor's gift.
+GIFT ASSESSMENT ••••• The fee is assessed on each gift accepted by the ISUF in order to sustain the operations of the organization.
 GIFT PLANNING The integration of personal, financial, and estate planning concepts with the individual donor's plans for lifetime or testamentary giving.
 GIFT-IN-KIND ••••• Non-monetary items of tangible personal property such as art, collectibles, books, equipment or other physical assets or materials which have value to Idaho State University.
-GRANTS Funds provided by government and nonprofit foundations to support specific research projects.
-These are often in response to solicitations, include general statements of work, and the deliverables include detailed reports.
-These will be charged Indirect Costs or a gift assessment fee, depending on the foundation regulations.
-The ISU Foundation accepts charitable gifts, and does not administer grants.
-I LOVE ISU CAMPAIGN The oldest annual campaign organized and carried out by the ISUF.
-This campaign involves teams of local volunteers representing local business organizations who call other local businesses and solicit their support for "I Love ISU Scholarships" which benefit students from Idaho.
-Because the I Love ISU Campaign is volunteer driven it is critical that campaign leadership and countless community volunteers recognize the commitment of the ISUF Board of Directors to its success.
-Board members are encouraged and expected to make a personal contribution to the I Love ISU Campaign, achieving 100% participation in this community campaign.
+GRANTS ••••• Funds provided by government and nonprofit foundations to support specific research projects.
+IDENTIFICATION Process of discovering donors through various strategies including cold calls, online research, interviewing existing donors and data mining.
+INTERESTED PERSON Any director, officer, member of a committee with Board delegated powers, or staff member, who has a direct or indirect financial interest, as defined below, is an interested person.